SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 ### Web part manifest

-The **HelloWorldWebPart.manifest.json** file defines the web part metadata such as version, id, display name, icon, and description.
+The **HelloWorldWebPart.manifest.json** file defines the web part metadata such as version, ID, display name, icon, and description.
 Every web part must contain this manifest.

 ```json
 {